 My step-mom has a salad spinner.
 Or at least I saw the box for one in her garage – and that seemed like the perfect solution to my wet-leaves debacle.
 But does my kitchen really need another small appliance?

 My husband would say no, and considering that storage space is running low, I’m inclined to agree.
 Plus I don’t want to pay for one.
-My eating-from-the-pantry manta has spilled over into shopping-from-the-house.
+My eating-from-the-pantry mantra has spilled over into shopping-from-the-house.

 So on to the next best thing – a do-it-yourself salad spinner that requires only three items that I’m pretty sure are in everyone’s house: a kitchen towel, a paper towel (or another kitchen towel if you’re paper-towel free) and arm strength.